au01909/real_time_violence_detection/README.md

 Congratulations on getting to this step, you're almost finish, this step will involve you to runinng a real time demonstration with the model you trained.
 There will be 2 files depending on your application (Pose and Hands), choose the one that match with what you've been training the model for, they're named as `pose_lstm_realtime.py` and `hand_lstm_realtime.py`.
 Below will be a few things you'll need to adjust before executing the script.
 - Change the default parameter (line 41), default parameter is the parameter that will be initialized at first, change it to one of your dataset's label.
-- Change the neutral label (line 42), the term `neutral_label` in here refer to a dataset that is neutral, for example in the `hand_lstm_realtime.py` script, the neutral state in here is when the hand has not grasped an object, and in `pose_lstm_realtime.py` the neutral state in here is the person not performing any violent act.
+- Change the neutral label (line 42), the term `neutral_label` in here refer to a dataset that is neutral, for example in `pose_lstm_realtime.py` the neutral state in here is the person not performing any violent act.
 In short, this is not very important at all, but it's the way that I'm developing this application is to separate an action from another action.
 For example with the 3 actions we have above: push-ups, plank and burpee, we select plank as our neutral_label, then every time a person is detected as doing plank, the box will be in red and the label will be in red as well, but the detection results doesn't matter.
 - detect function: this is the most important function in this script, it select the highest prediction from the list of trained dataset and give the results, you'll need to modify this function to adapt to your application, the detect function looks like this:
 ```
 def detect(model, lm_list):